THE DUKES OF BIOHAZZARD

 THE SETTING; or, "Where The Stink does this happen?!"

 Look, matey, I'm not gonna lie to you--this setting is pretty vague, but you've probably figured out that it's not the type of setting that ought to be anything BUT vague.
 Still and all, here's where we are and how we got there...

-The world was on the brink of nuclear war as the United States and the United Socialist Soviet Republics had been ratlling their giant thermonuclear sabres at each other for the last, like, twenty-five years.
+The world was on the brink of nuclear war.
+The United States and the United Socialist Soviet Republics had been ratlling their giant thermonuclear sabres at each other for the last, like, twenty-five years.
 Tensions mounted, ideologies clashed, political alliances swayed and The Village People sold out stadiums.
 Truly the stage was set for the end of times.